uwrit/kpmp_ds/README.md

-# shib-ds
+# kpmp-ds

-Contains the shibds page for welcome.kpmp.org
+Contains the Discovery Service for welcome.kpmp.org